GNOME Shell extension that provides control of Soundcore Life Q30 Headphones (and others)

 What is Noiseclapper ?

-Noiseclapper is a GNOME Shell extension that allows you to control some settings in your Soundcore Life headphones.
+Noiseclapper is a GNOME Shell extension that allows you to control some settings of your Soundcore Life headphones.
 Normally, the official way of doing this would be to use the official Android application through your smartphone, and then set the Active Noise Cancellation mode and the Equalizer settings from there.
 Problem : the application is exclusive to Android.

 So what do you do when you're using a computer ?